 - Honor Before Reason: Ythrians call this "Deathpride".
 When they say something is a matter for this, you know they consider it Serious Business.

 - Humans Are Warriors: "That race still bears the chromosomes of conquerors.
 There are still brave men in the Empire, devoted men, shrewd men ... with the experience of a history longer than ours to guide them.
 If they see doom before them, they'll fight like demons."

-- The general Merseian attitude seems to be that while they may despise the Terran Empire as senile they regard humans as a species for being a fellow Proud Warrior Race.
+- The general Merseian attitude seems to be that while they may despise the Terran Empire as senile they regard humans as a species for as a fellow Proud Warrior Race.